containers/fetchit/README.md

 - btrfs-progs-devel
 - device-mapper-devel

-To run podman must be installed.
+To run podman must be installed and the podman socket must be enabled.